pcherna/vue-textfit-experiment/README.md

 # vue-textfit-experiment

-This is a Vue 3 project that is an experiment to build a \<TextFit\> component using <https://github.com/STRML/textFit>
+This is a Vue 3 project that is an experiment toward building a well-behaved \<TextFit\> component using the solid "fit text to area" Javascript library at <https://github.com/STRML/textFit>

 ## The Problem